 More docs with usage examples are available in the repo.

-Fuller documentation with API reference will be released shortly.
+Fuller documentation with API reference is here.